Svanto24/hello-world/readme.txt

 Hello!
-This repo exists as part of the Git-it excercises from 21.06.2023
+This repo exists solely as part of the Git-it excercises from 21.06.2023